Henry Street Salamander Tunnels

 Henry Street separates salamanders from the vernal pools (small temporary ponds) where they migrate every spring to mate and to lay eggs.
 When word spread about the animals’ plight, the British Fauna and Floral Preservation Society and ACO Polymer in Germany provided funds for an experimental tunnel project on Henry Street.
 In 1987, the Hitchcock Center for the Environment, Amherst Department of Public Works, University of Massachusetts, Massachusetts Audubon Society, and local residents worked together to build two tunnels, 200 feet (61m) apart, and short “drift fences” to guide migrating salamanders into the tunnels.
 Today, the Hitchcock Center maintains these important migratory tunnels with volunteers to ensure that they remain free of debris and that the drift fences are mended after the heavy winter snow.

-Our gratitude to Cowls Building Supply and the Jones Family for allowing the Henry Street Salamander Tunnel project to be built on their land.
-Each year, they have generously provided the Hitchcock Center with building materials and supplies needed to keep these tunnels in good repair.
+Our gratitude to W.D.
+Cowls Inc. and the Jones Family for allowing the Henry Street Salamander Tunnel project to be built on their land, and for their collaboration in the tunnels’ ongoing operation and maintenance.

 Interested in joining us to help with tunnel maintenance?
 Visit our volunteer page for a call for volunteers in late winter.